-- Recent Market Events.
-An outbreak of a respiratory disease caused by a novel coronavirus (known as COVID-19) has resulted in a global pandemic and has caused major disruptions to economies and markets around the world, including the United States.
-Financial markets experienced and may continue to experience extreme volatility and severe losses, and trading in many instruments was and may continue to be disrupted as a result.
-Liquidity for many instruments was and may continue to be greatly reduced for extended periods of time.
-Some interest rates are very low and in some cases yields are negative.
-Some sectors of the economy and individual issuers have experienced and may continue to experience particularly large losses.
-The pandemic has reduced liquidity of particular investments and asset classes; resulted in significant disruptions to business operations, including business closures; strained healthcare systems; disrupted supply chains, consumer demand and employee availability; and restricted travel.
+- COVID-19 Related Market Events.
+The pandemic of the novel coronavirus respiratory disease designated COVID-19 has resulted in extreme volatility in the financial markets, a domestic and global economic downturn, severe losses, particularly to some sectors of the economy and individual issuers, and reduced liquidity of many instruments.
+There have also been significant disruptions to business operations, including business closures; strained healthcare systems; disruptions to supply chains and employee availability; large fluctuations in consumer demand; restrictions on travel; and widespread uncertainty regarding the duration and long-term effects of the pandemic.
+The pandemic may result in domestic and foreign political and social instability, damage to diplomatic and international trade relations, and continued volatility and/or decreased liquidity in the securities markets.
 These conditions may continue for an extended period of time, or worsen.
 The pandemic may result in a sustained domestic or global economic downturn or recession.
+Health crises such as the COVID-19 pandemic may exacerbate other pre-existing political, social, and economic risks.
 Developing or emerging market countries may be more adversely impacted.
-The ultimate economic fallout from the pandemic, and the long-term impact on economies, markets, industries and individual issuers, are not known.
-Governments and central banks, including the Federal Reserve in the United States, have taken extraordinary and unprecedented actions to support local and global economies and the financial markets.
-These actions have resulted in significant expansion of public debt, including in the United States.
-The longterm consequences of this level of public debt are not known.
-In addition, certain interest rates have been reduced to very low levels.
-The impact of these measures, and whether they will be effective to mitigate the economic and market disruption, will not be known for some time.
-The COVID-19 pandemic could continue to adversely affect the value and liquidity of a Fund's investments, impair the Fund's ability to satisfy redemption requests, and negatively impact the Fund's performance.
-In addition, the outbreak of COVID-19, and measures taken to mitigate its effects, could result in disruptions to the services provided to a Fund by its service providers.
-Other market events like the COVID-19 outbreak may cause similar disruptions and effects. - Cybersecurity Risk.
+The ultimate economic fallout from the pandemic, and the long-term impact on economies, markets, industries and individual issuers, are not yet fully known.
+Governments and central banks, including the Federal Reserve in the United States, took extraordinary and unprecedented actions to support local and global economies and the financial markets in response to the COVID-19 pandemic, including by pushing interest rates to very low levels.
+This and other government intervention into the economy and financial markets to address the pandemic may not work as intended, particularly if the efforts are perceived by investors as being unlikely to achieve the desired results.
+Government actions to mitigate the economic impact of the pandemic have resulted in large expansion of government deficits and debt, the long-term consequences of which are not known.
+Rates of inflation have also recently risen, which could adversely affect economies and markets.
+The COVID-19 pandemic could continue to adversely affect the value and liquidity of the Fund's investments, impair the Fund's ability to satisfy redemption requests, and negatively impact the Fund's performance.
+In addition, the COVID-19 pandemic, and measures taken to mitigate its effects, could result in disruptions to the services provided to the Fund by its service providers.
+Other market events like the COVID-19 pandemic may cause similar disruptions and effects. - Cybersecurity Risk.
 Cybersecurity incidents may allow an unauthorized party to gain access to Fund assets, customer data (including private shareholder information), or proprietary information, or cause the Fund, the Advisor, and/or other service providers (including custodians, sub-custodians, transfer agents and financial intermediaries) to suffer data breaches, data corruption or loss of operational functionality.
 A cybersecurity incident may disrupt the processing of shareholder transactions, impact the Fund's ability to calculate its net asset values, and prevent shareholders from redeeming their shares.
-Issuers of securities in which the Fund invests are also subject to cybersecurity risks, and the value of those securities could decline if the issuers experience cybersecurity incidents. - Portfolio turnover risk.
+Issuers of securities in which the Fund invests are also subject to cybersecurity risks, and the value of those securities could decline if the issuers experience cybersecurity incidents. - Portfolio Turnover Risk.
 Active and frequent trading of the Fund's securities may lead to higher transaction costs and may result in a greater number of taxable transactions, which could negatively affect the Fund's performance.
 A high rate of portfolio turnover is 100% or more.

-Additional Investments
+Additional Non-Principal Investments